top of page

 Is Dental scaling worth it?

-Dental scaling is the process of removing plaque and tartar from the teeth and gums.
+Dental cleaning is the process of removing plaque and tartar from the teeth and gums.
 This process requires a qualified professional dentist to maintain good oral health.
 It is a simple single-sitting process.
-Teeth scaling is not painful and can give you great results.
-However, teeth scaling can cause minor discomforts such as sensitivity and swollen gums for a few days to post the process.
-It can be assumed that teeth scaling is not necessary and it is not worth it as it causes certain discomforts.
+Teeth cleaning is not painful and can give you great results.
+However, teeth cleaning can cause minor discomforts such as sensitivity and swollen gums for a few days post the process.
+It can be assumed that teeth cleaning is not necessary and it is not worth it as it causes certain discomforts.

 How often would scaling be done?